aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/BackendFeatures/SimpleWebsocketChat/Readme.md

 To deploy the component, follow the _Preliminary Setup_, and then run the following commands:

+1. Make sure you have __Docker running__ before you open the terminal, as the deployment process creates a Docker image
-1. Navigate to `BackendFeatures/SimpleWebSocketChat/` folder in your terminal or Powershell[^2].
+2. Navigate to `BackendFeatures/SimpleWebSocketChat/` folder in your terminal or Powershell[^2].
-2. Run `npm install` to install CDK app dependencies.
+3. Run `npm install` to install CDK app dependencies.
-3. Run `cdk deploy --all --require-approval never` to the deploy the backend feature to your AWS account[^3].
+4. Run `cdk deploy --all --require-approval never` to the deploy the backend feature to your AWS account[^3].
-4. After the `SimpleWebsocketChat` stack has been deployed, capture the value of `WebSocketEndpoint` found in the outputs of the _SimpleWebsocketChat_ stack.
+5. After the `SimpleWebsocketChat` stack has been deployed, capture the value of `WebSocketEndpoint` found in the outputs of the _SimpleWebsocketChat_ stack.
 You can find it in the CloudFormation console, or in the terminal after deploying the component.

 ## Testing the Simple WebSocket Chat feature